Best Apps for Learning Mandarin Chinese

 Price: Depends on the tutor, but usually ranges from $4 to $30 per hour

-Since it’s one-on-one, you can have your lessons customized, from free-flowing conversation to more structured learning based on the HSK textbooks.
+What’s great about this learning app is the flexibility.
+Tutors are available at practically every time slot, 24/7.
+Since it’s one-on-one, you can have customized lessons from free-flowing conversation to more structured learning based on HSK prep books, for example.

-For a full review of iTalki, click here.
+For a full review of italki, click here:

-How to Use Apps to Learn Mandarin Chinese
+How to Use Chinese Apps Effectively

 Enter your e-mail address to get your free PDF!